 If your business is already using Microsoft Office 365, why not leverage it to track your contracts and documents?
 Consider using Microsoft Office 365 document management to ensure that documents are stored in one central document library.
 Go one step further and streamline the entire contract management process with a turn key Contract Lifecycle Management Add-In on Office 365 like the one ConvergePoint offers.

 Are You Notified of Upcoming Renewals?

 Micro-managing upcoming contract renewal deadlines can be difficult to track with an Excel spreadsheet or Outlook Calendar.
-With no processes alerting you of these upcoming deadlines, erroneously auto-renewing them can be problematic for your organization.
+With no processes alerting you of these upcoming deadlines, erroneously auto-renewing them using contract renewal tracking spreadsheet can be problematic for your organization.
 You shouldn’t have to be in-the-know for every contract within your business, especially if there are thousands of documents to account for.

 Outdated contract management processes can make your life more difficult by not notifying which contract is up for renewal, when it’ll expire, and what key points you’ll need to address in the next version.
 Additionally, they can make your audit trail harder to retrieve when it comes time for it.

 While creating and managing contracts get all the attention, only signing them can make them go into motion.
 Traditionally, signing contracts in person brings a sense of accomplishment with the related parties, but could it be slowing down the contract management process?